IhabMohamed/log-MPPI_ros/README.md

 ## Update (Incorporating log-MPPI into mppic, ROS2):
 We are pleased to note that our proposed **log-MPPI** is now included in the [mppic](https://github.com/artofnothingness/mppic) repository.
 To the best of our knowledge, this repo marks the first `CPU-based MPPI implementation` that can be compiled with **ROS2** and has been optimized using vectorization and tensor operations.
 We extend our sincere thanks to [Steve Macenski](https://github.com/SteveMacenski) for his contribution.
 Link to `logmppi` Branch: https://github.com/artofnothingness/mppic/tree/logmppi

+ ## Contributions Welcome:
+📢 :rotating_light: :loudspeaker: Would you like to contribute to our repository?
+Please feel free to reach out to us if you can help upgrade the repository to ROS2 :rotating_light: :loudspeaker:

 ## Paper:

 If you find this code useful in your research, please cite: